rlue/ryanlue.com/_posts/2017-03-03-how-to-structure-a-library.md

 ---

 [^1]:
-    If you don’t know what that means or how to do it elegantly, read [<cite>Practical Object-Oriented Design in Ruby</cite>][poodr] by Sandi Metz, and don’t come back until you’ve finished. <cite>POODR</cite> conveys, in clearer terms than any other book I’ve found, how object-oriented programming works and why it’s a big deal – indeed, why it’s the paradigm around which Ruby (among other powerfully expressive languages) was built.
+    If you don’t know what that means or how to do it elegantly, read [<cite>Practical Object-Oriented Design in Ruby</cite>][poodr]{:target="_blank"} by Sandi Metz, and don’t come back until you’ve finished. <cite>POODR</cite> conveys, in clearer terms than any other book I’ve found, how object-oriented programming works and why it’s a big deal – indeed, why it’s the paradigm around which Ruby (among other powerfully expressive languages) was built.

     It’s so important, I’ll say it twice – do yourself a favor and read Sandi Metz’s book right now.
 Don’t add it to your reading list; put down your current read and pick this one up instead.
 If you don’t understand what you can do with OOP, you’re wasting Ruby’s greatest potential.

 [^2]:
-    [This StackOverflow question][nmspc] should clarify how namespaces work.
+    [This StackOverflow question][nmspc]{:target="_blank"} should clarify how namespaces work.

 [^3]:
     Except that no one uses dental dams.